4n3ver/pollster-instructor/README.md

   `$ webpack --production`

 ## Hosting
-You can host this anywhere that can host static resource files such as Amazon S3 or use the backend server to host this app as well.
-Although the server may have to be configured to accept CORS request from the domain in which this application is hosted.
+You can host this anywhere that can host static resource files such as Amazon S3 or use the backend server to host this app.
+Although, the server may have to be configured to accept CORS request from the domain in which this application is hosted.

 ## Contributors
 + Yoel Ivan (yivan3@gatech.edu)